If you wish to file a telemarketing or "no-call" complaint, please visit

 Explain What You Want – Explain what you want the business to do: how much money should be refunded or exactly how you want a product fixed or a service performed.

-Include Photocopies – Always include photocopies of documents relevant to your complaint receipts, warranties, both sides of cancelled checks, contracts, etc. Do not send originals.
+Include Photocopies – Always include photocopies of documents relevant to your complaint receipts, warranties, both sides of canceled checks, contracts, etc. Do not send originals.
 Only send copies, except upon request of the agency to which you are making your complaint.

 Arbitration or mediation?

-In arbitration, a neutral party hears both sides of a complaint and makes a decision that will be binding on the parties, dependIng on the terms of the arbitration agreement.
+In arbitration, a neutral party hears both sides of a complaint and makes a decision that will be binding on the parties, depending on the terms of the arbitration agreement.
 Usually, both sides formally agree to submit the dispute to an arbitrator.
 In mediation, a neutral party tries to get both sides to agree on a resolution of the complaint.
 Mediation can begin without any formal agreement between the parties.

 Both the Better Business Bureau and the Office of the Attorney General offer mediation services.
 In some cases, the bureau provides arbitration services.